-- 1/2 cup cilantro (stem and leaves, minced)
+- ½ cup cilantro (stem and leaves, minced)

-- 1 tbsp garlic powder
+- 1 tablespoon garlic powder

-- 1 tsp kosher salt
+- 1 teaspoon kosher salt

-- 1 tsp ground black pepper
+- 1 teaspoon ground black pepper

-- 1 tsp smoked paprika
+- 1 teaspoon smoked paprika

-- 1 tsp chili powder
+- 1 teaspoon chili powder

-Add beans, rice and vegetable broth to the instant pot and stir to combine.
+- Add beans, rice and vegetable broth to the instant pot and stir to combine.

-Next add the salsa, corn, bell pepper, onion, cilantro and spices BUT DO NOT STIR.
+- Next add the salsa, corn, bell pepper, onion, cilantro and spices BUT DO NOT STIR.

-Cover the instant pot and seal the vent.
+- Cover the instant pot and seal the vent.
 Cook on HP for 26 minutes.
 When done allow for 10 minutes of NPR, then quickly release any remaining pressure.

-Open the pot and give it a good mix.
+- Open the pot and give it a good mix.
 If there is more liquid in the pot than you wish, turn on sauté mode for an additonal 10 minutes.
 This will eliminate some of the liquid*